echeran/smile-of-murugan/webbook/chapter06.md

 is divided into *perumpoḻutu* or the *major seasons* of *the year,* and *cirupolutu,* lit. “small time” i.e. the *minor times of day and night*.
-The space continuum, comprising the "five elements" of Indian UNIVERSE
+The space continuum, comprising the "five elements" of Indian philosophy (earth, water, fire, wind and sky), is divided into the five physiographic regions, the five major landscapes in which the drama of love takes place.
+Each one of these landscapes corresponds to a phase of love: the hills are a proper setting for the union of lovers; the forest corresponds to patient waiting; the seashore to long and anxious waiting; the pasture lands provide a setting for treatment of infidelity; and the wasteland for a long separation.

+UNIVERSE
 CHART 8
 *mutal* (First Things)